kbpersonal/ts-eks-subnet-router/README.md

 ## Disclaimer
 > [!WARNING]
+> DOCS ARE OUTDATED!!
+This will be fixed soon.
 > This repo is intended to be used for educational purposes only.
 Conscious decisions have been taken to enable a quick setup with opinionated architecture choices over security (like best practices around handling secret keys for example) to get up and running as a proof-of-concept/learning-lab environment.
 Please do not attempt to use this for a production setup or anything serious

 ## Problem Statement